alireza-fath/Mobile-Robot-Control-Via-PC-Using-Zigbee-Communication/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### LGPL License

+GNU LESSER GENERAL PUBLIC LICENSE Version 2.1, February 1999 Copyright © 1991, Free Software Foundation, Inc. 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

 Additionally, when using this software or substantial portions of it, the user must cite the following GitHub repository in any resulting publication: